2015 Waco shootout: Casualties

 According to his family, Jacob Lee Rhyne, a father of two from Ranger, Texas, had joined the Cossacks six months prior and didn't own a gun.
 His girlfriend said, "I cannot see Jake going there if he knew there was going to be trouble.
 Our kids were too important."

-Jesus Rodriguez's son said the Vietnam War Marine Corps veteran and father of seven from New Braunfels, Texas was "in the wrong place at the wrong time" and didn't carry weapons.
+Jesus Rodriguez's son said the Vietnam War Marine Corps veteran and father of seven from New Braunfels, Texas, was "in the wrong place at the wrong time" and didn't carry weapons.
 He used to carry a pocketknife, but stopped after being told he couldn't bring it into a convention.
 He was an associate of the Bandidos, but not a patched-in member.
 Rodriguez received a Navy Commendation Medal for his service in Vietnam, and a Purple Heart for wounds sustained during it.

 Daniel Boyett, the only Waco resident to die, owned and ran a trucking company with his third wife.

 Manuel Rodriguez was a married Bandido, nicknamed "Bandido Candyman".

 As of May 19, seven of the injured remained in a hospital, in stable condition.
-According to attorney Seth Sutton, who negotiated the first bail, four of the arrested have complained to his office that they were jailed before bullet fragments could be removed from their bodies.
+According to attorney Seth Sutton, who negotiated the first bail, four of the arrested complained to his office that they were jailed before bullet fragments could be removed from their bodies.